-Kim Yang is a Taiwanese-Australian singer-songwriter, her ethereal voice and soothing instrument fingerpicking capture the attention of passers-by.
+Kim Yang is a Taiwanese-Australian singer-songwriter, her ethereal voice, evocative lyrics and soothing instrument fingerpicking capture the attention of passers-by.

 "Kim Yang is an outstanding singer/songwriter who bridges cultures with songs about her experiences in both Taiwan and Australia.
 Kim made her first appearance at the National Folk Festival in 2019 exciting and engaging audiences with her fresh and honest style.
 I’m sure this will be the first of many."

 - Pam Merrigan, Artistic Director, National Folk Festival -

 "Kim Yang creates music for the soul.
 With her ethereal blend of sounds, she creates music that balances delicately between vulnerability and power.
 It feels simultaneously grounded and exploratory; it’s rooted in acoustic folk, but reaches far wider..."